academic-pathway/nyu_mlsys_project/ppt.md

 - Demand the ability to scale out model training to more computational resources.

 ---

+# Problem Definition

+## Mathematical equivalence

+- Applications expect to harvest the same result model as if all training had been performed locally without model replication
+- DDP training and local training must be mathematically equivalent

+## Non-intrusive and interceptive API

+- No additional code change is required to integrate API into implementation
+- Allow the internal implementation to timely intercept signals to carry out communications and system optimizations

+---

+# Problem Definition (Cont.)

+## High performance

+-  Data parallel training is subject to subtle dependencies between computations and communications
+- The design and implementation have to explore the solution space to efficiently convert more resources into higher training throughput.

+---

 # Main Contributions of the Work

 1. **Design and Implementation Insight**: Offers a comprehensive view into the design and implementation of PyTorch's widely adopted, state-of-the-art distributed training solution.